Home-Automation-Project/Home-Automation-Overview/other/network/overview.md

 # Network
 I would recommend that you setup your network and servers in the following order.
 ## DNS
+Setup Traefik on a Raspeberry pi (3B will work fine)

 ## Router and VLANs
 ## VPN
 ## Network monitoring